configcat/docs/website/docs/targeting/comparison-based-targeting/segments.md

 description: Segments help you define user segments and assign them to your feature flags.
 Ideal for beta testing on a certain group of users.
 ---

+## What is a segment condition?

+A segment condition is a condition that is based on the evaluation of a segment.
+It is used to determine whether a targeting rule is a match or not for a specific user.

+## How does it work?

+The segment condition is evaluated with the same [User Object](TODO).
+The segment's value is then compared to the comparison value that you set on the Dashboard.
+If the segment's value is equal to the comparison value, the targeting rule is a match.
+Otherwise, the targeting rule is not a match.

+## How to add a segment condition?

+> TODO add steps and screenshot

+## Example

+> TODO add screenshot and explanation

+---
+> TODISCUSS talan az alabbi reszt egy kulon oldalon kene targyalni

+## What is a segment?

 Segments allow you to group your users based on any of their properties.
 This way you can define segments of your users and then assign them to specific feature flags.
 If you update a segment definition, it will update all feature flags that are assigned to it.
 You can think of segments as reusable targeting rules.
 If you have groups of users that you want to target regularly with